solisoares/http-server/README.md

-# HTTP Server Project - Alexandre
+# HTTP Server to serve files